glouw/openempire/README.md

 ## Open Empires

+Open Empires is an educational RTS game engine that interfaces with the Age of Empires II and The Conquerors art assets.

-This is a custom game engine for Age of Empires II written in less than 15,000 lines of C99 using only SDL2.
+Open Empires is mulitplayer only and strives to be written in less than 15,000 lines of C99 using only SDL2.

-Open Empires is multiplayer only.

 ![](art/screenshot.png)

 ## Legal

 Open Empires is *NOT* a binary decompilation of Age of Empires II, and its expansion, The Conquerors.
-Open Empires is an educational custom RTS game engine with networking support written from the ground up.

-Open Empires interfaces with the art assets of Age of Empires II and its expansion, The Conquerors.
 Data, art, and sound files from Age of Empires II or its expansion, The Conquerors, are not supplied - to play Open Empires you must legally own the original boxed-set version of Age of Empires II and The Conquerors, preferably the Gold Edition.

-Please note that this custom educational game engine, called Open Empires, is neither developed by, nor endorsed by, Ensemble Studios and its parent company Microsoft.
 Age of Empires II and The Conquerors is copyright (1999-2000) by Ensemble Studios and Microsoft.
 All rights are reserved, as are trademarks of their respective owners.